seeshma-b/UNCC_Java_Projects/README.md

 ------------

 Please note that these projects are shared for educational and reference purposes only.
 While I have made efforts to ensure the quality and correctness of the code, it is always advisable to review and test the code before using any of it.
+Keep in mind many of the pieces of code I have worked on are just parts of a separate and larger whole.
+These may not clarify the intended use.